DonovanLoSg/forexbacktesting/README.md

 1. Draw charts with the restructured information.
 1. Reset the chart and empty the transaction table when "Start a New Scenario" button is clicked.
 1. Allow user to select the starting date and ending date of the data to be retrieved and displayed.
-1. Calculate the short term and long term moving average to add to the chart
+1. Calculate the short-term and long-term moving average to add to the chart
-1. Move and Adjust the X-axis to allow ease of analyzing the chart
+1. Move and Adjust the X-axis to allow ease of analysing the chart
 1. Populate the transaction entry with info from the point clicked on the chart
 1. Retrieve the rates from the re-structured data using an entered date
 1. Allow transaction to be entered with dates, rates and indication of buying/selling.